Comp-coder-4/E-Commerce_Cleaning/00_README.md

 #### Changes made for invalid values in numeric columns:

-**Negative values are consistent within a single row i.e. quantity * price = total so negative symbols can be removed**
+**Negative values are consistent within a single row i.e. quantity x price = total so negative symbols can be removed**

 1. Price
    - 300$ &rarr; 300. **Assumption:** Price = 300$ should be 300.
 Similar orders have price in range 206 to 868